-- (G) Silence Alarm Button: silences active red alarms and power cable disconnected alarm for 2 minutes, low battery yellow diamond alarms for 5 minutes and yellow wrench alarms for 4 hours - (H) Battery Status Symbol: displays how much battery power remains when the battery status button is pressed - (I) Driveline Connector: the cable connecting the driveline to the controller - (J) Power Cable Connectors: attach to the power module, mobile power monitor module or batteries and provide power to the controller
+- (G) Silence Alarm Button: silences active red alarms and power cable disconnected alarm for 2 minutes, low battery yellow diamond alarms for 5 minutes and yellow wrench alarms for 4 hours - (H) Battery Status Symbol: displays how much battery power remains when the battery status button is pressed - (I) Driveline Connector: the port that attaches the driveline to the controller - (J) Power Cable Connectors: attach to the power module, mobile power monitor module or batteries and provide power to the controller

-The driveline connects to the controller through the driveline connector (I).
+The driveline connects to the controller through the driveline port (I).
 The system controller has two power cables (J) that connect to a power source.
 There is a backup battery in the system controller that powers the controller for approximately 15 minutes in the event that the power becomes disconnected.
-This is for emergency use only.
-You will have a primary and a backup system controller.
+You will have a primary controller and a backup system controller.
 Always carry the backup system controller and spare batteries in the event that you need to change them quickly.